 - Minerals (calcium, iron, manganese, zinc, magnesium, selenium)

-The various minerals that are found in appreciable amounts in sunflower seeds play a important role in enzyme synthesis, production of hormones, strengthening and formation of the bones, production of red blood cells, as well as controlling heart and skeletal muscle activities.
+The various minerals that are found in appreciable amounts in sunflower seeds play an important role in enzyme synthesis, production of hormones, strengthening and formation of the bones, production of red blood cells, as well as controlling the heart and skeletal muscle activities.

 - Vitamin E a potent anti-inflammatory antioxidant

 - Vitamin E and cardiovascular disease

 - Nutrition and cancer: A review of the evidence for an anti-cancer diet

 - The Role of Vitamin E in Human Health and Some Diseases